 - Exercise: weight-bearing exercise may help to retain minerals in the bone.
 Activities such as walking, hiking, swimming, and pilates are low impact and may improve bone density and lower the risk for developing bone disease.

-- Lifestyle changes: remove risk factors such as smoking and moderate alcohol and caffeine intake.
-Diet containing calcium, phosphate and vitamin D will help to improve bone strength.
+- Lifestyle changes: remove risk factors such as smoking and ensure a moderate alcohol and caffeine intake.
+A diet containing calcium, phosphate and vitamin D will help to improve bone strength.

 - Medication: a specialist doctor may advise firstly taking calcium and vitamin D supplements, but if the fracture risk is significantly increased, other drugs are available.